autumoswitzerland/autumo-beetroot/README.md

 <!-- CRUD GENERATOR PLANT -->
 ## CRUD Generator *PLANT*

-Start the CRUD generator with the script 'plant.sh' / 'plant.bat' and follow the steps!
+Start the CRUD generator with the script `plant.sh` / `plant.bat` and follow the steps!

-The generator reads the entities in the database that is configured in 'cfg/beetroot.cfg', from which you can choose one or all!
+The generator reads the entities in the database that is configured in `cfg/beetroot.cfg`, from which you can choose one or all!

 **NOTE**: Entities for beetRoot MUST be named in plural form in the database, e.g.: tasks, users, cities, properties, cars, etc.